jpaulm/drawfbp/README.md

 All Releases from v2.15.10 on require the `math.geom2d` jar file from Maven.

-If you click on the Maven shield above, you will need to have Maven installed to run the jar file (it will be less than 500Kb).
-If you download the jar file from Releases (1.3+ Mb), this jar file is already included.
+At this point in time (Nov.
+2019), the Maven download may result in a NoClassDefFoundError (DegeneratedLine2DException).
+In this case, download the jar file in Releases, or in `build\libs`.

 Now, all you have to do to run one of the recent releases is to position to your DrawFBP folder, and enter: